 Two TSSS collectors were deployed June 12th, 2023 at Bertha Ganter - Fort McKay AMS and Wapasu AMS.
 TSSS are co-located with both a precipitation and a dustfall collector.
-In July, the first set of samples were shipped for analysis; the WBEA is awaiting the data from the lab.
-The TSSS will be retrieved from the field in early October.
+The final TSSS sample for the season was retrieved on October 10th and the housing was brought back to the WBEA Centre.
+Data for the season was received in November and is currently undergoing review.